To help make banking easy again.

 The amount paid by a borrower to a lender in exchange for the use of the lender’s money for a certain period of time.
 Interest is paid on loans or on debt instruments, such as notes or bonds, either at regular intervals or as part of a lump sum payment when the issue matures.

 An account owned by two or more persons.
 Either party can conduct transactions separately or together as set forth in the deposit account contract.

 A savings account that offers a higher rate of interest in exchange for larger than normal deposits.
-Insured up to $250,000 by the FDIC, these accounts have limits on the number of transactions allowed and may require higher balances to receive the higher rate of interest.
+Insured up to $250,000 per person per ownership category by the FDIC, these accounts have limits on the number of transactions allowed and may require higher balances to receive the higher rate of interest.
 At Vista Bank, we offer business Money Market Accounts and personal Money Market Accounts with competitive rates.